-Many professional headphones, however, have frequency response ranges that extended well below and/or above the range of human hearing.
+However, many professional headphones have frequency response ranges that extended well below and/or above the range of human hearing.

-Is there any advantage to having headphones that are capable of producing infrasound (below the audible range) and ultrasound (above the audible range)?
+Is there any advantage to having headphones capable of producing infrasound (below the audible range) and ultrasound (above the audible range)?

 To continue on the point of subjectivity, the best headphone frequency response is somewhat genre-specific.
-For example, Dubstep may benefit from added bass response while Baroque would likely sound best through a more accurate response.
+For example, Dubstep may benefit from the added bass response, while Baroque would likely sound best through a more accurate response.

-To recap, a good pair of headphones should be able to easily produce the audio frequencies between 20 Hz and 20,000 Hz.
+To recap, a good pair of headphones should easily produce audio frequencies between 20 Hz and 20,000 Hz.
 Extended frequency responses may improve the sound quality of the headphones via our sense of feeling.
 Different listeners and genres will often benefit from flat or coloured headphone frequency responses.

 Let's discuss flat and coloured headphone frequency responses in more detail here.